 – the short rows are closed using a row of contrasting bobbles, mirroring the bobble i-cord cast off

-Click here for further details (including photos of Cherry Stone in different yarn combinations) or to buy the Cherry Stone pattern.
+Click here (Ravelry link) for further details (including photos of Cherry Stone in different yarn combinations) or to buy the Cherry Stone pattern.

 To find out more or to purchase PDF patterns please visit my Ravelry Designer’s Page:

-Interested in test knitting?
+Interested in preview knitting?
 Join my group on Ravelry: